-We are adding ML techniques to KML, such as reinforcement learning [97], which can be a better fit for solving certain OS problems.
-To support more advanced ML approaches (e.g., Recurrent Neural Networks (RNNs) [191]) and Long Short-Term Memory (LSTM) [84]), we are extending KML to support arbitrary computation DAGs.
+Future work We plan on using KML to tune knobs for other OS subsystems: e.g., packet and I/O schedulers, and networking.
+We are adding ML techniques to KML, such as reinforcement learning [103], which can be a better fit for solving certain OS problems.
+To support more advanced ML approaches (e.g., Recurrent Neural Networks (RNNs) [208]) and Long Short-Term Memory (LSTM) [89]), we are extending KML to support arbitrary computation DAGs.
 We also plan to integrate user-kernel co-operated design into KML.
 Finally, loading an unverified ML model into a running kernel opens up new attack surfaces.
-We are exploring known techniques to digitally sign and certify loadable models [125, 104].
+We are exploring known techniques to digitally sign and certify loadable models [110, 132].